-Mera Peak Climbing is one of the most popular trekking peak adventures in Nepal, offering an unforgettable Himalayan experience combined with high-altitude trekking and mountaineering.
-Standing at 6,476 M, Mera Peak is the highest trekking peak in Nepal among many others.
-It provides spectacular panoramic views of five of the world’s highest mountains which include the Mt.
+Mera Peak Climbing is one of the most popular trekking peak adventures in Nepal.
+It offers an unforgettable Himalayan experience of combined a trekking and mountaineering in high altitude.
+Standing at the elevation of 6,476m next to the Everest Base Camp Trek, Mera Peak is the highest trekking peak in Nepal among many others.
+It provides spectacular panoramic views of five of the world’s highest mountains which include the highest peak- Mt.
 Everest (8,848 M), Mt.
 Lhotse (8,516M), Mt.
 Makalu (8,485M), Mt.
 Cho Oyu (8188M) and the third highest mountain in the world– Mt.
 Kanchenjunga (8,586M).

 Mera Peak (6,474 M) is located in the remote corner of Hinku Valley of the Everest Region.
 Climbing Mera Peak is an ideal for adventure seekers who want to experience a true Himalayan expedition without requiring advanced technical climbing skills.
 It means, if you want to climb this peak, you need basic mountaineering skills but not too advanced skill is required.
 But, we would like to suggest you all climbers to have better mountaineering skill and knowledge.
 To get to this destination, we have to pass through some beautiful forests, some of traditional Sherpa villages, alpine meadows, glacial terrain and pristine mountain landscapes.